Loss of coloration is a common symptom of illness in aquarium fish.

 In fact, water test kits are an essential accessory for any fish tank.
 I prefer the liquid kit because, in my experience, water test strips are notoriously inaccurate.

-You could also bring a small sample of your aquarium water to a local fish store and they will test it for you.
+You could also bring a small sample of your aquarium water to a local fish store for testing.

 Mind that you’ll need to specifically ask about each water parameter, or you’ll receive an “it’s good” kind of answer.